Trigger Point Injections

-You may be scheduled for a series of trigger point injections, usually at two-week intervals.
-At each session, you might receive from one to six injections, depending upon the location and severity of your symptoms.
+You will be scheduled for a series of trigger point injections, often spaced out over a two-week period.
+You may get between one and six injections during each session, depending on the area and intensity of your symptoms.

-You can apply an ice pack to the sore areas (apply over clothing or a thin towel) for up to 20 minutes, then wait an hour and repeat if swelling and pain persist.
+Sore areas may be treated with an ice pack for up to 20 minutes, then wait an hour and repeat if the swelling or discomfort persists.

-Note: If the injection is into the leg, ankle or foot, you will not be allowed to drive due to numbness in the area of the injection.
-Someone will need to drive you home.
+Note: If the injection is administered into the leg, ankle, or foot, you may be unable to drive due to numbness throughout the injection location.
+You may need transportation home.

 Expected Response to Trigger Point Injections: